CoqueiroS/CADIn/README.md

 #
 ### What means CADIn?
 CADIn is a software free (open source) and developed to Unix systems (e.i.
 Linux) that permit to search allelic differences in NGS (next-generation sequences) data.
-This tool estimate ploidy level for each chromosome in sample.
+This tool estimates the ploidy level for each chromosome in the sample.
 For this, it calculates the allelic frequency based in single nucleotide variants and, furthermore, analyze depth reads in regions annotated with good coverage as genes, CDSs, exon and so on.

 ## Dependences
 - Perl